-To be considered, a student (or group of students) must prepare a written statement that describes the project (who, what, where, how), including expected outcomes and prospects for future impact. this narrative must not exceed two pages.
+To be considered, a student (or group of students) must prepare a written statement that describes the project (who, what, where, how), including expected outcomes and prospects for future impact.
+This narrative must not to exceed two pages.
 Applicants must also include a detailed budget of not more than one page.
 Proposals should include pre-approval of all involved parties and organizations that will play roles in the project.
-The two-page proposal (11-point type or larger) and one-page budget should be submitted electronically to Marci Bernard, Director of Corporate, Foundation, and Government Relations at firstname.lastname@example.org.
+The two-page proposal (11-point type or larger) and one-page budget should be submitted electronically to Marci Bernard, director of Corporate, Foundation, and Government Relations at firstname.lastname@example.org.
 Student queries should be directed to Marci Bernard, as communication between students writing proposals and the Davis UWC Scholars office is prohibited.

-For more information on the Projects for Peace initiative, please visit the Davis Projects for Peace website at:
+Deadline for entries is December 13, 2013.
+For more information, Colby students should contact Marci Bernard at email@example.com or 207-859-4342.For more information on the Projects for Peace initiative, please visit the Davis Projects for Peace website at:

 - For Counselors